BECOME A HOCKEY YOUNG AMBASSADOR

 For an outline of the roles to become a HYA, please see below:

 |Hockey Young Ambassador Person Specification|

-Applications are open until 31st August 2016, ready for the 2016-17 season.
-If you are a young person wanting to become a HYA, please contact your club for an application form.
+Applications are open until all year round.
+If you are a young person wanting to become a HYA, please contact your club and complete the above application form.

-If you would like further information about the Hockey Young Ambassador Programme please contact:
+If you are a club requiring further information or support about the Hockey Young Ambassador Programme please contact: